adarsh-1262/multi-step-form/README.md

 - Push to the branch (`git push origin feature`)
 - Create a pull request

-## License

-[Include license information]

-## Acknowledgements

-[Optional: Acknowledge any contributors, libraries, or resources used in the project]

-## Screenshots/Demo

-[Include screenshots or link to a demo video if available]

 ## Support

-For any inquiries or support, please contact [Your Email Address].
+For any inquiries or support, please contact [adarshsinggh1262@gmail.com].

 ---